 The psychiatrist tried to communicate with Lupita's anxious parents who were waiting in the visitor area, only to learn that they spoke only Spanish, not English.
 The psychiatrist had mistakenly assumed that because Lupita, a second-generation Mexican American, was highly acculturated, so were her parents.
-She contacted the hospital's bilingual Illness Management and Recovery (IMR) practitioner who learned that the parents felt powerless for months as they watched their daughter sink into a severe depression.
+She contacted the hospital's bilingual Illness Management and Recovery (IMR) practitioner who learned that the parents felt powerless for months as they watched their daughter sink into a severe depression, as she was not taking her medications.